Myopia is a serious and growing problem

 A powerful new addition to existing therapies

-Eyerising International’s commitment to leading the fight against childhood myopia led to the development of our patented Eyerising Myopia Management Device Repeated Low-Level Red-Light (RLRL) therapy, a highly effective and child-friendly way to treat myopia.
+Eyerising International’s commitment to leading the fight against childhood myopia led to the development of our patented Eyerising Myopia Management Device using Repeated Low-Level Red-Light (RLRL) therapy, an effective and child-friendly way to treat myopia.

-The device is clinically proven to slow the progression of child myopia by up to 87.7%7.
-It is designed to be used at home with 3 minutes of treatment, twice a day, 5 days per week and a minimum of 4 hours between sessions.
-All without pain, complications or known significant side effects.
+The device is clinically proven to slow the progression of childhood myopia by up to 87.7%7.
+It is designed to be used at home with 3 minutes of treatment, twice a day, 5 days per week and with a minimum of 4 hours between sessions.

 References